arvigeus/AZ-204/Questions/App Service Plans.md

 ---

-Question: Which App Service plans support ALways On:
+Question: Which App Service plans support Always On:

 - [ ] Free
 - [ ] Shared